Congreso Europeo sobre Multiculturalismo en Medicina y Ciencias de la Salud

 Olha Fedortsiv

-Ivan Horbachevsky Ternopil National Medical University, Ukraine
+Ivan Horbachevsky Ternopil National Medical University of the Ministry of Health of Ukraine

 polishAlmuerzo y networking